BLuckoo/Challenge_14_NYC_Bikes/README.md

 However, prior to creating the worksheets in Tableau Public, the following needs to be completed:

 - Convert the trip duration provided as an integer in the dataset to  datetime datatype by using Pandas and Python;
-- Within Tableau, convert the Gender from ineteger to a string to display "Male, Female or Unknown".
+- Within Tableau, convert the Gender from integer to a string to display "Male, Female or Unknown".

 There are two datasets that were used in the analysis: